-Her next books are Trauma, Primitivism and the First World War: The Making of Frank Prewett appears 7 May, 2021 (Bloomsbury Press), to be followed by Canada's Green Challenge (McGill, 2021).
-Previous books include Native American Environmentalism (University of Nebraska Press, 2014, pbk 2018) and Native American Indian Freemasonry: Associationalism & Performance in America, (University of Nebraska Press, 2011, pbk 2019) and To Be Indian: The Life of Seneca-Iroquois Arthur Caswell Parker, University of Oklahoma Press, 2001).
+Her book Trauma, Primitivism and the First World War: The Making of Frank Prewett appears 7 May, 2021 (Bloomsbury Press), to be followed by Canada's Green Challenge (McGill University Press, 2021).
+Previous books include Native American Environmentalism (University of Nebraska Press, 2014, pbk 2018), Native American Indian Freemasonry: Associationalism & Performance in America, (University of Nebraska Press, 2011, pbk 2019) and To Be Indian: The Life of Seneca-Iroquois Arthur Caswell Parker, University of Oklahoma Press, 2001).

 Her work has benefited from awards from the Fulbright Commission, British Academy, AHRC, Canadian Government and Leverhulme Trust.
 Recent keynotes include the 2021 Mayflower Lecture “ Indigenous Food Sovereignty: The Political Ecological Legacies of the Mayflower Sailing", University of Plymouth; 2019 Swiss Association for North American Studies Keynote, "Decolonising Water"; 2019 Eccles British Association of Canadian Studies BACS Keynote "Who Fights for Canada as the Climate Changes?"; and 2019 Alymer Lecture, University of York.

 She is a Senior Fellow of the Higher Education Academy and in 2018 was awarded an AdvanceHE National Teaching Fellowship.
 She supervises a range of doctoral candidates working on: Indigenous Environmental History, Culture & Literature; Modernity & war; US & Canadian Environmental Studies; Digital Humanities, Indigenous Data Curation.

-Professor Porter is also a regular contributor to a range of media that includes BBC News, BBC Radio, the TLS, History Today and The Conversation.
+Professor Porter is a regular contributor to a range of media that includes BBC News, BBC Radio, the TLS, History Today and The Conversation.
 For more, please see https://treatiedspaces.com/media/